Beast Breaker

 Beast Breaker is a turn-based role-playing video game by Vodeo Games.
 It was released on September 23, 2021, for Microsoft Windows, MacOS, and Nintendo Switch.

 Gameplay

 The player slays mosaic beasts in turn-based pinball-style encounters as mouse Skipper.

 Development

 The game was developed by Vodeo Games, a studio founded by Asher Vollmer.
 It was announced on April 6, 2021.

 Reception

 Eurogamer recommended it for being deep and approachable.
 Kotaku said it encourages players to "take [their] time, relax".
+Mitch Vogel of Nintendo Life lauded the game as "the epitome of a hidden gem", praising its gameplay, in-depth combat system, and visuals.